deepanshu-rawat6/App-Development-I/README.md

 The service consists of 4 microservices:

-* Telegram Bot container.
+* Telegram Bot container to interact with the service.
-* Web UI container.
+* Web UI container to interact with the service.
 * Image prediction container based on the Yolo5 pre-train deep learning model.
 * MongoDB container to store clients data.